Kids Eat in Color is committed to providing informative articles based on scientific evidence.

 +

-Picky eating is so common, particularly for toddlers and preschoolers, perhaps, even with adolescents.
-Feeding toddlers and kids is hard.
-You haven’t failed as a parent just because you have a picky toddler or child!
+Feeding toddlers and kids is hard!
+You haven’t failed as a parent just because you have a picky toddler or child.

-If you’re tired of all the effort it takes to just get your toddler to take a bite or your older child to eat, start with “no-pressure” meals.
-When you have a meal ready for your child, let them decide how much or whether they want to eat.
+If you’re tired of all the effort it takes to just get your toddler to take a bite or your older child to eat at mealtimes, start having “no-pressure” meals in addition to the other strategies in our free picky eater guide.
+When you have a meal ready for your child, let them decide if they are going to eat.
 Believe it or not, giving them the choice helps them to learn to like more foods over time!

 Here are some examples of what pressure looks like: